 I want to thank the lone Democrat, Sen. Lisa Boscola of Northampton County, for taking a stand in defense of Pennsylvania's most vulnerable citizens.
 Had these measures passed in the Senate and House, funding would have begun flowing again to programs the governor cut.

 I spoke on the Senate floor last week urging Democrats to join me in overriding the governor's veto of homeless shelter funding.
 After receiving a scathing letter from a Democratic senator from Philadelphia criticizing Republicans for holding up shelter funding, that same senator voted to uphold the governor's veto.
-I don't see how that shows compassion for the homeless.

 The actions of the majority of Senate Democrats are even harder to understand when you consider that SB850 funded many of these programs at the same levels recommended by the governor.
 Here are some examples: